ecfeed/ecfeed.python/tutorial.md

 #### export_nwise(method, **kwargs) / generate_nwise(method, **kwargs)

 A convenient way to call nwise generator.
 _method_ - Full name (including full class path) of the method that will be used for generation.
 Method parameters are not required.
-If parameters are not provided, the generator will generate data from the first method it finds with that name
+If parameters are not provided, the generator will generate data from the first method it finds with that name.

 _n_ - The 'N' in NWise.
 Default is 2

 _coverage_ - The percent of N-tuples that the generator will try to cover.
 Default is 100%

 _template_ - Template to be used when exporting data to text.
 If a function with the prefix `generate_` is invoked, data is always casted to argument type (regardless of the value of the template).
 Templates are defined by _TemplateType_ enum (supported values are CSV, JSON, Gherkin and XML).
-Check the docstring for ecfeed.TemplateType (`pydoc.doc(ecfeed.TemplateType)`) to check all supported export templates.
+Check the docstring for ecFeed TemplateType (`pydoc.doc(ecfeed.TemplateType)`) to check all supported export templates.
 Default is 'CSV'.

 _choices_ - Dictionary.
 The keys are names of method parameters.
 The values define list of choices that will be used for these parameters in the generation.
 If an argument is skipped in the dictionary, all defined choices will be used.
 For example: `choices={'arg1' : [choice1, choice2], 'arg2' : [choice3]}`.